voksus/hmarka/README.md

 It is designed to manage orders and display it's statistics.
 The 1st goal was to make possible to record an 'Order' in DB with certain parametres using web-UI.

 #### Used techology:
+ - JDK 1.8 v121
  - MySQL;
  - WebServlet;
  - JDBS;
- - Front-End - JSP, JSTL, BootStrap, CSS, JavaScript;
+ - Front-End - JSP, JSTL, BootStrap, JavaScript;
+ - Tomcat 9.0.2

 #### Not implemented:
- - datapicker (not working, )
+ - datapicker (included but not working: unknown bug)
- - Struts 2 (delayed)
+ - Struts 2
  - 2nd & 3rd pages

 --